Altinn/altinn-studio-docs/content/solutions/altinn-apps/app/frontend/_index.md

 A App created in Altinn Studio can have a optional frontend to allow end user use API from web browser.

+This frontend is a React based SPA (Singe Page Application) that uses configuration to render based settings for a given application.

 ## UI rendering

 The UI-Render functionality in App Frontend render the UI based on configuration set in Altinn Studio.